 How Do I Obtain a Well Permit?

 - Come to the Environmental Division office at the Health Department.
 You do not need to bring any paperwork with you.
-A site plan will be made from the Allen County Auditor’s website.
-The entire process will only take about 15 minutes.
+However, knowledge of the property will be required to develop the site plan.
+The entire process will take approximately 15 – 30 minutes.

 - You will receive two (2) copies of the well permit.
 One copy is for your records, the 2nd set is to be given to the well driller.